redecheck/redecheck/README.md

 3. Select the root directory of your downloaded copy of ReDeCheck.
 4. Click 'Finish' to complete the import.
 5. To generate the JAR file, select 'Run' &rarr; 'Run As' &rarr; 'maven install'.
 6. A JAR file called `redecheck-jar-with-dependencies.jar` should have been created in the `target` directory of ReDeCheck's main directory; if this JAR file does not exist, then the installation with Eclipse failed and you will not yet be able to use ReDeCheck.
+Please try these steps again or, alternatively, try another IDE or the command-line-based approach.

 #### Installation with IntelliJ

 1. Select 'File' &rarr; 'Open'.
-2. Navigate to the root directory of your copy of ReDeCheck.
+2. Navigate to the root directory of your installation of ReDeCheck.
 3. Select the 'pom.xml' file and click 'Finish'.
 4. Open the Maven Projects toolbar using 'View' &rarr; 'Tool Windows' &rarr; 'Maven Projects'.
 5. Select the ReDeCheck project and click 'package'.
-6. A jar entitled redecheck-jar-with-dependencies.jar should have been created in the */target* directory of your ReDeCheck download.
+6. A JAR file called `redecheck-jar-with-dependencies.jar` should have been created in the `target` directory of ReDeCheck's main directory; if this JAR file does not exist, then the installation with IntelliJ failed and you will not yet be able to use ReDeCheck.
+Please try these steps again or, alternatively, try another IDE or the command-line-based approach.

 #### Installation at the Command Line